Avaiga/taipy/docs/manuals/gui/user_pages.md

 ## Page renderers

 Taipy lets you create as many pages as you want, with whatever content you need.
-Pages are created using `_page renderers_`, that convert some text (inside the application code or from an external file) into HTML content that is sent and rendered onto the client device.
+Pages are created using _page renderers_, that convert some text (inside the application code or from an external file) into HTML content that is sent and rendered onto the client device.

+!!! note
-!!! info "A `_page rendered_` is a Python class that reads some text (directly from a string, or reading a text file) and converts it into a page that can be displayed in a browser."
+    A _page rendered_ is an instance of a Python class that reads some text (directly from a string, or reading a text file) and converts it into a page that can be displayed in a browser.

-There are different types of page renderers in Taipy but all follow the same core
+There are different types of page renderers in Taipy and all process their input text with the following steps:

+- The text is parsed in order to locate the Taipy-specific constructs.
+Those constructs may be _controls_ or _blocks_, and will trigger the creation of potentially complex HTML components;
+- Control (and block) properties are read, and all referenced application variables are bound.
-principles: they parse some input text, locate the Taipy-specific constructs that involve, in the case of Taipy controls, the creation of potentially complex HTML components, bind these controls to application variables and connect `_callbacks_` from the rendered page back to the Python code, if you want to watch user events (the notion of callbacks is detailed in the section [Callbacks](user_callbacks.md)).
+- Potentially, _callbacks_ are located and connected from the rendered page back to the Python code, if you want to watch user events (the notion of callbacks is detailed in the section [Callbacks](user_callbacks.md)).

 ### Registering the page